 The description of all the indexes in the collection is returned by this method.

 Sharding in MongoDB

 MongoDB's method of handling the needs of data growth is sharding, which is the technique of storing data records across numerous machines.
 As data grows in size, a single system may not be able to store it all or provide a satisfactory read and write throughput.
 The difficulty of horizontal scaling is solved by sharding.

 These Have Three Components in MongoDB:

 1. Query Routers: Mongo instances that communicate with client apps and route operations to the appropriate shard are called Query Routers.
 The query router runs the operations, targets them to shards, and then returns the results to the clients.
 To share the client request load, a shared cluster can include many query routers.

 2. Config servers: These keep track of the metadata for the cluster.
 This data contains a mapping of the cluster's data set to the shards.
 The query router uses this metadata to target operations to certain shards.
 In production, shared clusters contain three config servers.

 3. Shards: They are a type of data storage.
 They give strong data consistency and availability.
 Each shard is a single duplicate set in the production environment.

 Regular Expressions are commonly used to search for a pattern or word in a string in all languages.
 The $regex operator in MongoDB also has regular expression capability for string pattern matching.
 MongoDB's regular expression language is PCRE (Perl Compatible Regular Expression).

-Enroll in the PG Program in Data Science to learn over a dozen of data science tools and skills, and get exposure to masterclasses by Purdue faculty and IBM experts, exclusive hackathons, Ask Me Anything sessions by IBM.
+Enroll in the Data Science Certification to learn over a dozen of data science tools and skills, and get exposure to masterclasses by Purdue faculty and IBM experts, exclusive hackathons, Ask Me Anything sessions by IBM.